You’re blogging, right?

 Also look at your blog posts which have a low bounce rate - examine what you’re doing right on those and mirror it!

 Stat 5: Blog Referral Source

-Referral sources are the sources of traffic which are referring people to your blog - usually made up of the big boys: Google, Email, Socials (Facebook, Twitter, Instagram, Linkedin etc) as well as people searching on other search engines, people coming to your blog direct and other referrers like someone else’s blog which mentions yours.
+Referral sources are the sources of traffic which are referring people to your blog.
+It's usually made up of the big boys: Google, Email and Socials, as well as people searching on other search engines, people coming to your blog direct and other referrers like someone else’s blog which mentions yours.

 Here’s how you illustrate this data: